isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Professional Dialogue with Master Teachers／EL.md

 third_nav_title: Leader Growth Programmes
 ---
 ### Overview
-The Professional Dialogue with MTTs/EL is offered to support KP and teachers who aspire to progress along the Teaching Track.
+The Professional Dialogue with MTTs/EL is offered to support EL KP and teachers who aspire to progress along the Teaching Track.

 ### Learning Goals